-Colombia government, rebels in crisis talks after peace deal rejected
+Colombia government, rebels in crisis talks after 'No' to peace deal

 But there is vehement opposition - led by hardline former President Alvaro Uribe - to major planks of the previous deal, including guaranteed congressional seats for the FARC and immunity from traditional jail sentences for leaders.

-A renegotiation seems to depend on whether the FARC would accept tougher conditions, maybe combined with a softening of demands from Uribe.
+A renegotiation seems to depend on whether the FARC would accept tougher conditions, maybe combined with a softening of Uribe's demands.
 After years of refusing to meet negotiators, Uribe has now said he is willing to seek a joint solution.

+Colombian Foreign Minister Maria Angela Holguin said the decision whether to officially renegotiate the accord lies with the FARC.

+On Monday the rebels said they would remain "faithful" to the negotiated accord and Twitter messages from FARC leadership appeared to suggest reluctance to change the terms at this stage.

-Three representatives from his right-wing Democratic Center party are to pour over details with three from the government.
-In what is turning into a dual negotiation process, those meetings are to commence once de la Calle returns from Cuba.
+Three representatives from Uribe's right-wing Democratic Center party are to pore over details with three from the government.
+In what may turn into a dual negotiation process, those meetings are to commence once de la Calle returns from Cuba.

-Colombian financial markets fell on Monday as investors fretted the peace deal limbo would hold up fiscal reforms like tax changes.
+Colombian financial markets fell on Monday as investors worried that the limbo over the peace deal would hold up fiscal reforms such as tax changes.

 Finance Minister Mauricio Cardenas, however, said the tax reforms would go ahead.

-The peso currency weakened another 0.92 percent to 2,958 per dollar on Tuesday.

-(Additional reporting by Julia Symmes Cobb; Writing by Andrew Cawthorne and Helen Murphy; Editing by Alistair Bell)
+(Additional reporting by Julia Symmes Cobb; Writing by Andrew Cawthorne and Helen Murphy; Editing by Alistair Bell and Frances Kerry)

 MOSCOW Russia has no far-reaching plans to suspend further agreements with the United States, Kremlin spokesman Dmitry Peskov told reporters on Tuesday.